 Advisor - Patrick Forsyth, Certified Financial Planner, Houston, MN

-Advisor – Russell Smith, Winona State University Marketing Department Chair, Houston, MN
+Advisor – Russell Smith, Winona State University Marketing Department, Houston, MN

 The International Owl Center is open in our temporary home, the historic Houston Mercantile/Skifton Building, located at 126 East Cedar Street in Houston, Minnesota.

 From the east or west, take Highway 16 to Houston.
 The Owl Center is located one block east of the main intersection of Highways 16 and 76 in Houston, across the street from the Houston Public Library.
 From the north, take I-90 to Highway 76 south; continue south 14 miles, then turn left (east) onto Highway 16/76, which is Cedar Street.
 From the south, take Highway 76 north and into Houston.
 The Owl Center is located on the corner of Cedar and Sherman Streets.

 We collect information from you when you subscribe to our newsletter or inquire about making a donation.